-On our way to the Castle we stopped by the Primatial Palace.
+On our way to the Castle, we stopped by the Primatial Palace.
 The palace serves as the office of the mayor of Bratislava and hosts the City Council.
 The Palace was built in 1781 in a beautiful classic style.
-Nowadays the luxurious building with pink facade is still one of the must-sees in the city.
+Nowadays the luxurious building with a pink facade is still one of the must-sees in the city.
 In the small inner courtyard, you’ll find the Fountain of St George and the Dragon.
-The legend says, on St George’s Day the stone statue comes to life in order to keep an eye on Bratislava.
+The legend says, on St George’s Day, the stone statue comes to life in order to keep an eye on Bratislava.

 Interesting fact about Primatial Palace is that Napoleon signed the peace treaty between France and Austria in the palace’s Hall of Mirrors on 26 December 1805.
 Nowadays the palace hosts many international cultural events and numerous exhibitions in Bratislava’s City Gallery.